kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Testing lambda functions in the UI

 Now you can test your lambda functions directly in the Console UI.
-Use any of the Event samples that available in your Namespace or any custom payload to dry–run a function before connecting it to your live system's business events.
+Use any of the Event samples available in your Namespace or any custom payload to dry–run a function before connecting it to your live system's business events.

 ### More configuration options at the moment of Namespace creation